yahoo/fluxible/docs/api/FluxibleContext.md

 Instantiated once per request/session by calling `Fluxible.createContext(options)`, this container provides isolation of stores, dispatches, and other data so that it is not shared between requests on the server side.

-## Context Types
+## SubContexts

-Within a FluxibleContext, each component of your application receives a subset of the methods within the `FluxibleContext`.
+Within a `FluxibleContext`, each component of your application receives a subset of the methods within the `FluxibleContext`.
 This prevents the components from breaking out of the Flux flow.
-These context types are modifiable by [plugins](Plugins.md).

-### Action Context
+These subcontexts are modifiable by [plugins](Plugins.md).
+Each subcontext has a corresponding getter on the `FluxibleContext`, for instance `getComponentContext()`, although for the most part, they will be provided to you within your components without needing to call the getter.

-Passed as first parameter to all action creators.
+ * [Action Context](actions.md#action-context) - Passed as first parameter to all actions.
+Has access to most methods within Fluxible.

- * `actionContext.executeAction(action, payload, done)`
-   * `action`: Another action function
-   * `payload`: the action payload
-   * `done`: the callback to call when the action has been completed

-### Component Context

-Passed as prop to top level React component and then propagated to child components that require access to it.
+ * [Component Context](actions.md#component-context) - Passed as a prop to top level React component and then propagated to child components that require access to it.

-### Store Context

-Passed as first parameter to all store constructors.
-By default has no
+ * [Store Context](stores.md#store-context) - Passed as first parameter to all store constructors.
+By default has no methods or properties.

-## Top Level API
+## Methods

 ### Constructor